Become a Zoollower, now with 3x2 for the first members. Find out here!

 Meet the Loggerhead turtle!

-The Loggerhead turtle spends its life in the sea, both offshore and in shallow coastal waters.
-Only the females go up to the tropical and subtropical coast to dig nests and spawn.
-It is a cosmopolitan species, found in the Atlantic, Indian and Pacific Oceans, as well as in the MediterraneanSea.
-For protection, it has the largest hard shell in the world.
-Both the upper part of the shell and the head range from orange-yellow to reddish brown, while the lower part of its body (the plastron) is pale yellow.
-The turtle's neck and sides have brown tones on the top, and are yellow on the sides and bottom.
+The upper part of the carapace and head range from orange-yellow to reddish brown, while the lower part of the body (the plastron) is pale yellow.
+The turtle's neck and sides have brown tones on the upper part, and yellow on the sides and underside.

 What are its habits?